Transformers: Generation 1: Series 2

 Series 2 features two Autobot Deluxe Vehicles; Roadbuster and Whirl.
 Roadbuster, the Ground Assault Commander, transforms into a 4-WD vehicle, and Whirl, who serves in aerial assault, transforms into an AH-1 Cobra Helicopter.

 1984 and 1985

 The 1984-85 lines became the foundation of the Generation 1 series, with all of the classic characters introduced here.
 The two years were actually one single run, story-wise and thematically.
 This is most evident in the first and second seasons of the animated series.

 The toys made use of molds and designs primarily from the Micro Change and Diaclone lines.
 The 1985 toyline introduced the idea of special subgroup teams like the Dinobots, Constructicons and Insecticons.
 Toward the end of the animated series’ second season, several characters from the 1986 line were introduced, particularly the Combiner teams.

 Other characters were taken from different toy lines of other companies.
+A particularly infamous example was Jetfire; due to the VF-1 Valkyrie mold from which his alternate mode was based on originating from Macross, no accurate toy was released of him until 2023.

 1986

 The year of 1986 saw Hasbro start using original designs for many characters as fewer Microman and Diaclone molds were recycled.
 This was a banner year for the toy line as the tie-in animated feature, The Transformers: The Movie, was finally released.
 While the movie was not the blockbuster Hasbro hoped for, it marked a change in the direction the series in general was taking.

 The last use of a non-Takara toy for the Hasbro line was also in 1986: Sky Lynx, originally manufactured by ToyBox.

 New characters Rodimus Prime and Galvatron replaced Optimus Prime and Megatron in their respective roles.
 Subgroup teams became prevalent.
 The number of new characters increased from this year on.
 The TV series followed the movie and was now set in the future while the comics’ storyline continued to be set in the present time.

 Optimus Prime and Megatron were both offered as a Movie Mail Away.
 Both figures were identical to their original release with the exception of a more reinforced fist design for Optimus Prime.
 Both figures came in their standard styrofoam insert but the box was a plain brown mailer box.
 Each figure was accompanied with a "Movie Edition" certificate and sticker.